 Unlike yesterday's Opening Day crowd which was supportive, some of the 28,244 fans at today's Wrigley Field game show their displeasure with the recent baseball strike by littering the field with souvenir magnetic schedules.
 The incident, which took place in the eighth inning of the Cubs' 5-4 victory over Montreal, delayed the contest five minutes.

 Chili Davis becomes the 75th major leaguer to hit 300 home runs.
 The Royals' DH joins Al Kaline and Harold Baines as the only players to accomplish the feat without the benefit of a 30-home run season.

 Each Angel outfielder throws out a runner in California's 5-4 victory over Boston.

 At the Kingdome, the Mariners set a team scoring record, beating the Tigers, 22-6.
 Half the M's runs score in the 11-run fifth inning, which includes a grand slam hit by center fielder Ken Griffey, Jr.

 Japanese hurler Hideo Nomo signs as a free agent with the Brewers.
 The ‘Tornado’ will have a comeback season with Milwaukee, posting a 12-8 record in 28 starts.

-The Pirates and Reds combine to tie a major league record in Cincinnati's 6-5 victory by hitting a total of five sacrifice flies.
+The Pirates and Reds combine to tie a major league record by by hitting a total of five sacrifice flies.
 Cincinnati's three run-scoring fly balls proves to be the difference in the team's 6-5 victory over the Bucs at Three Rivers Stadium.

 For the first time in seven tries, the Giants win at Pacific Bell Park as San Francisco becomes the first franchise to lose six games to start a season in a newly constructed ballpark.
 Barry Bonds' eighth inning home run proves to be the difference in a 2-1 victory over the Expos.